Reshma-Elizabeth-Ranjit/Delivery-Robots-Ingestion/README.md

 **Delivery Robots Ingestion Framework**

-This project handles the ingestion, validation, cleansing, and processing of delivery robots' trip data using Databricks on Apache Spark.
-The code is written mainly in Python and PySpark.
+This framework simulates delivery robot trips using NYC Taxi data to demonstrate ingestion, validation, cleansing, and processing workflows.
+The code is written mainly in Python and PySpark running on Databricks, which leverages Apache Spark for distributed data processing.

 Architecture diagram: